 - 195. I want to sue the people who were responsible for my care because they ruined my life.
 If they've done it to me, then they've done it to others too.
 I will have to see a civil lawyer about that. - 196.
 I became a stranger to my brothers and the rest of my family.
 I am still a stranger from my family.
 I haven't stayed with my mum and dad for more than seven months since I was seven years old.
 I blame them for putting me in care, for what happened to me. - 197.
 My issues with substance abuse are definitely linked to the abuse I suffered.
 It was a way of making it go away.
 I started with the incident where I was kidnapped and abused.
 I started making out in my head that it was all a dream, like it never happened.
 I am clean from drugs now, I have been clean for about eighteen months.
 I did it myself.
 I had to break it down to rock bottom, to find out who I was.
 I wore that many masks that I had lost my identity.
 There is a lot of help out there.
 With my past being a criminal, there was always something missing.
 My past follows me but it is getting better.
-With what I am doing now, I have never felt better. - 198.
-I am now in the process of setting up my own security company and want to run that when I get out of prison.
-I used to steal high end cars from gyms.
-I wrote to Virgin gyms three years ago with my idea for secure biometric lockers and they wrote back to me.
-Now I have a company in England designing the lockers.
-I have got someone who helps me.
-She has got a Masters in Business Accounts from Napier University.
-She has helped me set up an Instagram page for my security company.
-I want to set up a charity for boys like me.
-I have started writing a book, I will be the first person to write a book about male abuse in care in Scotland. - 199.
+With what I am doing now, I have never felt better. - 199.
 My time in care definitely had an impact on my education.
 I never really went to school because of the bullying.
 I am self-taught.
 When I did go to school I enjoyed it and I learned the basics.